Donna Vekić

+Donna Vekić ([ʋěːkitɕ]; born 28 June 1996) is a Croatian professional tennis player.
+She achieved a career-high singles ranking of world No. 17 on 27 January 2025.
+Her best performance at a major is reaching the semifinals at the 2024 Wimbledon Championships, the longest in the history of the tournament, which she lost against Jasmine Paolini.
+Vekić is also an Olympic silver medalist, in singles at the 2024 Paris Olympics.

-Donna Vekić ([ʋěːkitɕ]; born 28 June 1996) is a Croatian professional tennis player and businesswoman.
-In November 2019, she achieved a career-high singles ranking of world No. 19.
-She has won four singles titles on the WTA Tour – at the 2014 Malaysian Open, at the 2017 Nottingham Open, the 2021 Courmayeur Ladies Open, and the 2023 Monterrey Open.
-She has also won five singles titles and one doubles title on the ITF Circuit.
-Her best performances at a Major singles event was reaching the quarterfinals of both the 2019 US Open and the 2023 Australian Open.
+Vekić has won four singles titles on the WTA Tour – at the 2014 Malaysian Open, at the 2017 Nottingham Open, the 2021 Courmayeur Ladies Open, and the 2023 Monterrey Open.
+She has also won five titles in singles and one doubles title on the ITF Circuit.

-Professional career
+Early life

+Vekić was born in Osijek to father Igor and mother Brankica.
+Her father was a goalkeeper for NK Osijek.
+She has a brother, Bruno.

+She began playing tennis at the age of six, and trained at the IMG Academy from the age of nine.

+Career

 2012: First WTA Tour final

-Born in Osijek, Vekić is a member of the Croatia Fed Cup team.
+Vekić is a member of the Croatia Fed Cup team.
 In February 2012, she played three rubbers at the tournament, including helping her country to a 2–0 win over Bosnia and Herzegovina.

 At the Tashkent Open, Vekić made it to her first final on the WTA Tour.
 It was her first main-draw appearance there, and she was the youngest player in six years to make it to the final of such an event.
 However, she was defeated by Irina-Camelia Begu in straight sets.